ThePJNinja/Chars/chars/Brikard.md

 Brikard comes from the same world as Ember and has the same amnesia.

-His techniques involve his tungsten aura, which complements his immense strength
+His techniques involve his tungsten aura, which complements his immense strength.

 He's sticking with Big right now and seeing where things go.
 Fishing is new to him, and he's still learning!